 Adrienne Beth Jenkins

-Adrienne is a visual artist, arts-based researcher and lecturer with an interest in the creative process from a depth psychology perspective.
-She has completed coursework in Jungian depth psychology, yoga philosophy, dreamwork and archetypal pattern analysis that has included study of ancient mythologies and sacred ritual practices.
-She leads seminars on approaching the creative process as a path of individuation, where the images we create express archetypal energies wanting to be seen, birthed and transformed through our life experience.
+Adrienne is a visual artist and arts-based researcher who writes and lectures on the the creative process from a depth psychology perspective.
+She has completed coursework in Jungian studies, dreamwork and archetypal pattern analysis that has included the study of ancient mythologies, symbols and sacred ritual practices.
+She leads seminars on approaching the creative process as a path of individuation - personal growth and transformation - where the symbols in dreams and the images we create express archetypal energies wanting to be seen, related to and lived through personal experiences that are also collectively human.

 Professional Background

-Prior to her career in arts administration, Adrienne worked as a marketing research analyst conducting qualitative and quantitative research studies for pharmaceutical and technology companies.
-She is an experienced focus group moderator and in-depth interviewer, analyzing consumer behavior.
+Prior to her career in arts administration, Adrienne was a marketing research analyst conducting qualitative and quantitative research studies for pharmaceutical and technology companies.
+She is an experienced focus group moderator and individual in-depth interviewer..

 Adrienne earned an Executive MBA from Drexel University (2003) and a BS in Marketing from Penn State University (1985).
-In 2021 she completed five years of study and training in Jungian depth psychology, studies of the archetypal feminine, and certifications in dream patterning and archetypal pattern analysis, culminating in her thesis Painting a Fuller Picture: Archetypal Patterns of Creative Transformation in Ovid’s Echo and Narcissus presented at the 2021 Assisi Institute international conference.
+In 2021 she completed five years of study and training in Jungian depth psychology, the archetypal feminine, and earned certifications in dream patterning and archetypal pattern analysis, culminating in her thesis Painting a Fuller Picture: Archetypal Patterns of Creative Transformation in Ovid’s Echo and Narcissus presented at the 2021 Assisi Institute international conference.
+She became a certified Dream Circle Facilitator in 2025 through The Jung Center in Houston.

 Adrienne maintains a studio at Norristown Arts Building in suburban Philadelphia.
-She has exhibited her work regionally and beyond, and has lectured on the archetypal patterns revealing themselves through feminist art and her own creative process.
+She has exhibited her work regionally and beyond, and writes and lectures on the archetypal patterns revealing themselves through dreams, ancient mythologies and her own creative practice.

 SOLO EXHIBITIONS